pratikawari28/oneclickdeployment/README.md

 # oneclickdeployment
 This is for testing purpose only.

-This is sample comment text.
+This is sample comment text.kl;ahskasdkjashdhasdha;hdasaaduisbdadasdsadas